circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 {: class="table table-striped"}

 ***Notes***:
-- *Docker Layer Caching only works with whitelisted projects.
-To enable this feature, contact your Customer Success Manager ([open a support ticket](https://support.circleci.com/hc/en-us) and include a link to the project on CircleCI).*
+- *A paid account is required to access Docker Layer Caching.
+Customers on paid plans can request access by [opening a support ticket](https://support.circleci.com/hc/en-us/requests/new).
+Please include a link to the project on CircleCI) with your request.*
 - *`setup_remote_docker` is not compatible with the `machine` executor.
 See [Docker Layer Caching in Machine Executor]({{ site.baseurl }}/2.0/docker-layer-caching/#docker-layer-caching-in-machine-executor) for information on how to enable DLC with the `machine` executor.*

 ##### **`save_cache`**